iaas-splab/skywalker-prototype/README.md

     delete all models, they will be available again when restarting the server.

 ### Models
-*Persisted even when rebooting the server*
+*- Persisted even when rebooting the server -*
 * The Generic Application Models view provides a list of available generic application models
 * They can be expanded and investigated for `Event sources`, `Invoked services` and `Functions`
     * **Event sources**: Shows all declared event sources in form of generic resource identifiers in the current